open-sdg/open-sdg/docs/data-format.md

 ## White space

 You can double check for white space within an Excel file using a COUNTIF formula or by running a macro.
 We will add more information on this soon.

+## Translation

+All column headers and disaggregation values can be "translation keys" to enable translation.
+As an optional shorthand, if the translation key is in the `data` group, then the group can be omitted.
+For example, the translation key `data.female` can be written as simply `female`.